rollup/rollup/docs/index.md

 features:
   - icon: 🌍
     title: The Web, Node …
-    details: 'Many supported output formats: ES modules, CommonJS, UMD, SystemJS and more.
-Bundles not only for the web but many other platforms as well.'
+    details: 'Rollup supports many output formats: ES modules, CommonJS, UMD, SystemJS and more.
+Bundle not only for the web but for many other platforms as well.'
     link: /configuration-options/#output-format
     linkText: See all formats
   - icon: 🌳